posh-sandwich/MultiplicationPuzzles/README.md

 A collection of challenges designed to sharpen reflexes, logic, and problem-solving skills.

-These mini-activities offer ways to practice:
+These puzzles offer ways to practice:
 - Timing
 - Strategy
 - Coordination